 By Noel Paine

-Welcome to our Top Cushioned Running Shoes review
+Welcome to my Top Cushioned Running Shoes review

 In a perfect world, we would all be barefoot and running on relatively soft paths or forest floors where shoes would probably not be needed.
 In reality, we live in towns and cities that have paved streets and concrete sidewalks.
 Most of us and our feet require some sort of shoe to help cushion our feet from the impact of running.
 When your foot hits the ground during a run it can be upto 3-4 times your body weight worth of shock that your foot and body need to absorb.
 Ouch!